-A Health and Human Performance degree from Plymouth State prepares students for a wide variety of career options in each profession.
-The department offers five different majors:
+A meteorology degree from Plymouth State prepares students for a wide variety of career options in each profession.
+Plymouth State University focuses on several concentrations within the program:

 For more information, visit Career Services.